-Our guide to chargeback and how it can protect you
+How chargeback can protect you

-When you buy something with a debit or credit card you are protected through something called chargeback.
+When you buy something with a debit or credit card, you are protected through something called chargeback.
 Our guide explains how it works

 What is chargeback?

 In the simplest terms, chargeback is a consumer protection mechanism.
 It's your go-to tool when goods or services you've paid for don't arrive as promised.
 It allows you to approach your card provider and ask for a refund directly.
 This process isn't just about reversing the transaction; it's about ensuring you're not left out of pocket when things go wrong.

 When you initiate a chargeback, your bank takes on the role of a financial referee.
 They may withdraw funds from the retailer's account and credit them back to you.
 However, it's not a one-way street.
 Retailers can—and sometimes do—dispute chargebacks if they believe the claim is without merit.